mspncp/gosu-wiki/To Do.md

   * Fix too-many-Fingers-bug
   * Unify drawQuad's effective triangularization on iOS and desktop
   * See if there is a native/fastest mixing rate on Mac/iPhone
-  * Make fuchsia work in BMPs in GosuTouch
 ## Gosu CI/Usability
   * Document 64px minimum for reliable single-texture optimization
   * Mention Gosu's respectable age somewhere :)